AnamolZ/WikySpyder/README.md

 ## Project Description

-This project is a Python GUI application built using the `customtkinter` library.
+Python GUI application built using the `customtkinter` library.
 It allows users to search for information on Wikipedia by entering a keyword.
 The application retrieves information from Wikipedia using the `Requests` and `BeautifulSoup` libraries and displays the information.

 ![image](https://user-images.githubusercontent.com/97016425/223320937-5a075cd0-f0ef-4435-aa4f-ce3a69ba486c.png)